leonswl/dblp-sax-parser/README.md

 ### What is it?
 A parsing package using the [Simple API for XML (SAX)](https://docs.python.org/3/library/xml.sax.html).

+There are a total of 10 elements: "article", "inproceedings", "proceedings", "book", "incollection", "phdthesis", "mastersthesis", "www", "person", "data".

+Across the elements, these are the feature types available: "address", "author", "booktitle","cdrom", "chapter", "cite", "crossref", "editor", "ee", "isbn", "journal", "month", "note", "number", "pages", "publisher", "publnr", "school", "series", "title", "url", "volume", "year"

+**Features**
+- download dblp files from the dblp website directly
+- parse throught the dblp xml file into a dataframe, exported with either csv or pickle format.

+**Future features for consideration**
+- add more methods to parse data from a specific attribute.
+E.g. only for years in 2016
+- select which elements or features to be included/excluded

 ### Context and Purpose
 I created this package when working on a project as part of a course module.
 The aim of this package is to provide a quick way to parse DBLP elements directly, with the contents exported as a csv file for further preprocessing based on individual's use case.